Anthony Watson (rugby union)

-Personal life
+Early life

 Watson attended St George's College, Weybridge in Surrey, where he was vice-captain of the rugby team.
-His brother is former Wasps winger Marcus Watson.
+His brother is Benetton winger Marcus Watson.

 Club career

 In September 2011 Watson made his professional debut against Newcastle Falcons and became the youngest player to ever appear for London Irish in a Premiership match.
 He scored his first tries for the club in their victory over Stade Montois on 20 October 2012.

 On 25 April 2013 it was announced that Watson would join Bath for the following season.
 In his first campaign at the club he scored a try in the final of the EPCR Challenge Cup as Bath finished runners up to Northampton Saints at Cardiff Arms Park.
 The next season saw Watson start in their Premiership final defeat to Saracens.